autocrossblog/autocrossblog_astro/src/content/post/2007/2007-04-28-my-motivation.md

 ---
+tags: [ [ 240z, datsun ] ]
-author: chris
+author: "chris"
 publishDate: 2007-04-28T08:36:49+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/my-motivation"
+excerpt: "Discover the inspiration behind the author's Project240z, as he reminisces over a striking photo from 2004."
 title: "My Motivation"
-excerpt: "Discover the inspiration behind the author's Project240z, as he reminisces over a striking photo from 2004."
-url: 'my-motivation'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 I was digging through some old photos tonight looking for photos of <A href="https://www.flickr.com/photos/chammond/475212637/">Jeff Krekeler</A>, when I ran across this photo I took back in June of 2004.